113ll3/Ibmclouddocscli/idt/troubleshooting_idt.md

 ## Getting help and support
 {: #gettinghelp}

 If you have problems or questions about the {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.dev_console}} or the {{site.data.keyword.dev_cli_notm}}, get help by searching for information or by asking questions through a forum.
-You can also open a support ticket.
+You can also open a support case.

 When you post in the forums, you can tag your questions so that the {{site.data.keyword.Bluemix_notm}} development teams are notified.